rafanog/api-ci/README.md

 ## Endpoints

-The sample includes these endpoints:
+The sample includes these endpoints :

 **GET** /api/public
 * An unprotected endpoint which returns a message on success.
 Does not require a valid JWT access token.